Ukraine faces severe cold blast as it fights Russian invasion

 However, Cancian said the weather so far “certainly has favored the defense, particularly around Kyiv” to some degree.
 The muddy conditions seem to have kept military vehicles off the terrain and funneled onto roads.

-“Columns [of vehicles] tend to get channeled onto the roads, and we’re seeing that,” said Cancian.
+“Columns [of vehicles] tend to get channeled onto the roads, and we’re seeing that,” Cancian said.
 “When that happens, then it favors the defense because they don’t have to defend a broad front.
 They can focus their energies on relatively narrow fronts, the roads.
 So that helps the Ukrainians.”

 Adamenko said low clouds have also caused enemy aircraft to fly at a low altitude, becoming a target for Ukrainian air defenses.